HubSpot/BuckyClient/README.md

 Some options you might be interested in:

-- `host`: Where we can reach your [http://github.com/HubSpot/BuckyServer](Bucky server), including the APP_ROOT.
+- `host`: Where we can reach your [Bucky server](http://github.com/HubSpot/BuckyServer), including the APP_ROOT.

   The Bucky server has a very liberal CORS config, so we should be able to connect to it even if